-The GEM Report and Open Society Foundations would like to invite applicants for the second call for proposals to be 2019 GEM Report Fellows open now until 29 September.
+The GEM Report and Open Society Foundations would like to thanks all applicants for the second call for proposals to be 2019 GEM Report Fellows.
+The call for proposals has now closed.

 We would like to thank all those who applied and extend their congratulations the following who were awarded the GEM Report Fellowship in 2018 :